sampy-project/docu_sampy/advanced_guide/04_memory_in_population_objects.md

 # Population objects

 As explained briefly in the ReadMe, SamPy do not provide individual objects for the agents.
-Instead, SamPy provides population object which, as their name suggest, represent collections of agents.
+Instead, SamPy provides population object which, as their names suggest, represent collections of agents.
 Typically, in an ecological simulation involving `N` number of species, there will be `N` population objects (one for each species).

 ## Dataframe df_population and memory layout of agents attributes